ACT® Registration – Test Dates & Cost for 2025

 1. Change of Test Center for the Same Test Date - You may change your test center as long as a seat is available at your new chosen test center on your preferred test date.
 However, you will not be able to request any changes after the late registration deadline.

-2. Test Option Change - If a seat is available, you may add the writing option before the deadline for late registration.
+2. Test Option Change—If a seat is available, you may add the writing option before the late registration deadline.
 The fee for the writing test is not refundable.

 3. Test Date Change - If you are unable to take the test on the scheduled date, are absent due to illness or some emergency, or had your registration revoked for failing to meet the test security standards of ACT, you may use the test date change option to register for a new test date.
 In this case:

-• You will have to pay the full fee for the new test date as well as the test date change fee
+• You will have to pay the full fee for the new test date and the test date change fee.

-• Your registration fee for the original test will be refunded later in both the above scenarios
+• Your registration fee for the original test will be refunded later in both of the above scenarios.

-However, if you register for a new test instead of going for the test date change option, your registration fee for the original test or any other additional fees (such as late charge or test center change fee) will not be refunded.
-If you used an ACT Fee Waiver for your original registration, the waiver will also be applied again to your new test date but will only cover the test registration charge or late fee; the test change fee will still be due.
+However, if you register for a new test instead of opting for the test date change option, your registration fee for the original test or any other additional fees (such as late charges or test center change fees) will not be refunded.
+If you used an ACT Fee Waiver for your original registration, the waiver will also be applied again to your new test date, but will only cover the test registration charge or late fee; the test change fee will still be due.

-If you broke the seal on your test booklet and did not finish all of your tests, you cannot later ask to change the test date.
+If you broke the seal on your test booklet and did not finish all your tests, you cannot ask to change the test date later.
 If you choose to retake the test, you will need to register once again and pay the entire test fee.

 ACT Test Fees

-When you are registering for the ACT, you will come across two test types.
-One is the ACT without the Writing Test and the other one is with the Writing Test.
-You can choose the option that you want and pay the ACT fees accordingly.
+When you are registering for the ACT, you will come across 2 test types.
+One is the ACT without the Writing Test, and the other is with the Writing Test.
+You can choose the option that you want and pay the ACT cost accordingly.

-Refer to the table below to know the registration fee for both the tests.
+Refer to the table below to know the registration fee for both tests.

 Types of Test Fee Details